everpeace/vagrant-mesos/README.md

 This also spins up [Marathon](https://github.com/mesosphere/marathon) (0.7.0-RC2) server node.
 This means you can build your own Mesos+Marathon+Docker PaaS with `vagrant up`!!

-_If you wanted to deploy docker containers in Mesos+Marathon, please refer to [thig blog entry](http://frankhinek.com/deploy-docker-containers-on-mesos-0-20/)._
+_If you wanted to deploy docker containers, please refer to the chapter "Deploy Docker Container with Marathon" in [thig blog entry](http://frankhinek.com/deploy-docker-containers-on-mesos-0-20/)._

 * Using VirtualBox
 	* [Mesos Standalone on VirtualBox](#svb)